lme4/lme4/README.md

 ```
 library("devtools"); install_github("lme4",user="lme4")
 ```
-(This is installs the "master" (development) branch; if you want the release branch from Github add `ref="release"` to the above command.
+(These commands install the "master" (development) branch; if you want the release branch from Github add `ref="release"` to the `install_github()` call.
-The `install_github` approach requires that you build from source, i.e. `make` and compilers must be installed on your system -- see the R FAQ for your operating system; you may also need to install dependencies manually.)
+The `install_github()` approach requires that you build from source, i.e. `make` and compilers must be installed on your system -- see the R FAQ for your operating system; you may also need to install dependencies manually.)